asokolsky/oddeven/EventBus/README.md

 * Better understanding of the usage scenarios, e.g. is multithreading that important?
 Are calls to EventBus::add and EventBus::invoke overlapped?
 Have a separate test for every scenario.
 Multiprocessing?
 * Measure performance in events/sec;
-* Current EventBus sunchronization implementation is nothing but primitive.
+* Current EventBus synchronization implementation is nothing but primitive.
 No need to lock the entire bus when adding ehandler to the existing list.
 Each vector would have to have a separate mutex though.
 * More tests to cover event handler cancellation.